Maguey worm: White maguey worm

 The white maguey worms, known as meocuiles, are caterpillars of a butterfly commonly named "tequila giant skipper," Aegiale hesperiaris.

-Aegiale hesperiaris is found usually in regions of Central Mexico, on the leaves of Family Agavaceae plants, such as: Agave tequilana and Agave americana (maguey).
+Aegiale hesperiaris is found usually in regions of Central Mexico, on the leaves of Agavaceae plants, such as Agave tequilana and Agave americana (maguey).
 They are not found on cacti, as is often erroneously reported.
 Aegiale hesperiaris butterflies deposit their eggs at the heart of the leaves of agaves.
 The larvae then eat the flesh of the agave stems and roots, sometimes boring out the agave completely.

 Red maguey worm

 The red maguey worms are known as chilocuiles, chinicuiles or tecoles, and are the larvae of the moth Comadia redtenbacheri.
 These infest the core and roots of the maguey plant, often in a collective mass.
 Along with agave snout weevil larvae (mezcal worm), red maguey worms are one of the types of gusanos found in bottles of mezcal liquor from the Mexican state of Oaxaca.